Set Your Org's External Org-Wide Defaults

 - Default List View: All Opportunities

 Test Opportunity Visibility in the Ursa Major Partner Portal

 Log in to the Ursa Major Partner Portal as your system administrator.
 The easiest way to do this is from Salesforce Setup > Digital Experiences > All Sites > [site URL] .
 Navigate to the Opportunities menu item we just added.

 Look at all the opportunities you can see!

 Log in to the portal as Josh Davis.
-You can either use the credentials sent to you when you set up Josh as a community user, or use the Log in to Community as User option on his contact record.
+You can either use the credentials sent to you when you set up Josh as a site user, or use the Log in to Experience as User option on his contact record.

 Navigate to the same Opportunities menu item, and select the All Opportunities list view.
 You shouldn’t be able to see any opportunities.